JeffCohen/workbook/books/kiei925/1-setup/2-orientation/2-terminal.md

-# The Command Line
+# The Terminal

 Sometimes, we use the command line (or "command prompt") to send instructions to the computer instead of using a visual application.

-To open the command line:

-* macOS: open the `Terminal` application
-* Windows: run the `bash` command
+In Cloud9, we use the `Terminal` windows for this.
+You can open as many Terminal windows as you want simultaneously.

 Here are some common tasks that you can accomplish at the command line: